-The first option CCSD is seeking bids for is a leased dark fiber WAN.
-The entire WAN will be leased dark fiber with up to 16 strands terminated at each school location to allow for future expansion.
+The first option CCSD is seeking proposals for is a leased dark fiber WAN.
+The entire WAN will be leased dark fiber with 16 strands terminated at each school location to allow for future expansion.
 Strands will be lit by CCSD on an as-needed basis over the term of the contract.
+If the proposed network design requires more than 16 stands at a location such as a hub site, additional stands for future expansion will be installed by the BSP.
 The monthly lease price should reflect only the strands in use.

 - a.
-CCSD must have sixteen strands of single-mode fiber between at each school location.
-This requirement should be a feature of any WAN configuration the BSP proposes.
+BSP shall provide sixteen strands of single-mode fiber between at each school location.
+The BSP shall only be required to splice the amount of fibers required at each Facility.
 The dark fiber can be routed through an existing BSP interconnect facility, particularly if routing the dark fiber path through the BSP hub is essential to serving nearby residential and business locations with enhanced last-mile service.
-However, at no time should the path vary from the most direct path by more than 10% of the most direct path footage. - b.
-Provide Google Earth .kmz files for each fiber run.
+However, no path shall vary from the most direct path by more than 10% of the most direct path footage. - b.
+Provide Google Earth .kmz files for each fiber run. - c.
+Contract options being sought include 60 months, 120 months, 180 months, and 240 months terms of service

-- c.
-Contract options being sought include 60 months, 120 months, 180 months, and 240 months terms of service - d.
-Each BSP is required to complete the pricing sheet provided in Appendix C with its response to this RFP. - i.
+- d.
+Each Respondent is required to complete the pricing sheet provided in Appendix C with its response to this RFP. - i.
 One Time Construction, other non-recurring and monthly recurring cost are required to be broken out and listed separately. - ii.
-BSPs are free to propose alternate pricing terms provided they have also included pricing in the requested format. - iii.
-No increased pricing will be allowed during the term of the quoted special construction and MRC rate in each pricing cell of the matrix. - e.
-The provider will make all reasonable efforts to ensure 99.999% network availability of all leased dark fiber strands. - f.
+BSPs are required to propose pricing terms provided in the requested formats. - iii.
+No increased pricing is permitted during the initial term of this agreement for one-time construction cost (NRC) for identified sites or for monthly recurring fees (MRC).
+Place NRC, and MRC rate in each pricing cell of the matrix. - e.
+The BSP will use industry best practices to ensure 99.999% network availability of all leased dark fiber strands. - f.
 All solutions require maintenance as part of the MRC subject to the following terms and conditions - iv.
-Respondent shall maintain the applicable fiber seven days per week, twenty-four hours per day. - v.
-In the case that maintenance is subcontracted out to a 3rd party, the respondent must hold and manage the subcontract and is ultimately responsible for the SLA. - vi.
+BSP shall maintain the applicable fiber seven days per week, twenty-four hours per day. - v.
+In the case that maintenance is subcontracted out to a 3rd party, the BSP must hold and manage the subcontract and is ultimately responsible for the SLA. - vi.
 It is assumed that the dark fiber network is part of a more comprehensive fiber infrastructure of the BSP.
-The respondent will include only the portion of maintenance that is required to support the CCSD fiber segments versus overall network maintenance. - vii.
-BSP stated commitment is to respond to any outage due to a fiber cut, crimp, bend or another fiber related failure, within two (2) hours and thereafter proceed to correct the malfunction with reasonable diligence.
+The Respondent will include only the portion of maintenance that is required to support the CCSD fiber segments versus overall network maintenance. - vii.
+BSP minimum required commitment is to respond to any outage due to a fiber cut, crimp, bend or another fiber related failure, within two (2) hours and thereafter proceed to correct the malfunction with reasonable diligence.